mds2/markdown-cv/mschuresko-resume.md

 to solving low-level control problems involving multiple coordinating (swarming) robots.

-Degree is technically in the field of "Statistics and Stochastic Modeling"
+Doctoral degree is technically in the field of "Statistics and Stochastic Modeling".
+Other degrees are in Computer Science.

 ## Publications